ibm-cloud-docs/vpc/block_storage_is_faq.md

 IOPS profiles define IOPS/GB performance for volumes of various capacities.
 There are three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you can select that offer reliable IOPS performance for your workload requirements.
 You can also define [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) and specify a range of IOPS for a volume size you choose.
 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 If you choose a custom IOPS profile, also define a minimum and maximum range for the volume size.

 Maximum IOPS for data volumes varies based on volume size and the type of profile you select.
-For example, the max IOPS for a general-purpose volume up to 1 TB is 3,000 IOPS.

 IOPS is measured based on a load profile of 16 KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile might experience reduced performance.
 If you use a smaller block size, maximum IOPS can be obtained but throughput is less.
 For information, see
 [How block size affects performance](/docs/vpc?topic=vpc-capacity-performance#how-block-size-affects-performance).

 ### What typical network performance might I expect between my compute instances and the block storage service?
 {: faq}
 {: #faq-block-storage-17}

 Block storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic within a specific timeframe.
 Target latency for a 16KB block size volume is under 1 millisecond for random reads and under 2 milliseconds for writes.
 For more performance metrics you can expect for your storage volumes and compute instances, see [Storage-compute performance metrics](/docs/vpc?topic=vpc-capacity-performance#storage-performance-metrics).

 ### What mechanisms are used to avoid data storage contention?
 {: faq}
 {: #faq-block-storage-17a}

 Data storage contention is a common issue when multiple instances compete for access to the same block storage volume. {{site.data.keyword.block_storage_is_short}} uses rate limiting at the hypervisor for optimal bandwidth between the hypervisor and block storage service.
 As a result, latency is guaranteed to be less than 1 millisecond for random reads and under 2 milliseconds for writes for a typical 16K block size.
 Latency outside these metrics might indicate a problem on the client side.
 For additional typical performance benchmarks, see[Storage-compute performance metrics](/docs/vpc?topic=vpc-capacity-performance#storage-performance-metrics).

 ## Data security and encryption questions
 {: #block-storage-vpc-security-questions}